Codaisseur/movies_ts/README.md

 12. Fetching the movie on the single movie page
 13. Moved movie detail page to live at `/movie/:imdbID`
 14. Clicking "search" just navigates to `/discover/:searchText`
+15. Added back search, but now dependent on the query param